M.I.A. or Mythmaking in America

 Bruce Franklin

-Bruce Franklin is an award-winning cultural historian.
-He teaches at Rutgers University in Newark.
+Bruce Franklin was an award-winning cultural historian.
+A former Air Force intelligence officer, he was radicalized by the U.S. war on Indochina.
+He taught at Rutgers University in Newark.
 He is the author of many books including The Wake of the Gods: Melville’s Mythology, War Stars: The Superweapon and the American Imagination and M.I.A.
 Or Mythmaking in America.
+He passed away in 2024.